On This Page

 Nauru is a developing nation but is in the upper half of the world's economies.
-Located just south of the equator in the Pacific Ocean, east of Indonesia, its climate is tropical with a monsoonal pattern.
+Located in the South Pacific Ocean (east of Indonesia), the climate is classified as humid equatorial (no dry season).

 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against hepatitis A, hepatitis B, influenza, measles, mumps, rubella, rabies, or typhoid fever.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.

 See also: Library article for Malaria

 The following is current information as reported by the World Health Organization (WHO) and the U.S. Centers for Disease Control (CDC):

 WHO—International Travel and Health (current online update, Country List)No statement given.